cruncha-cruncha/zork1-compiler/PLANS.md

 The gold-lump can be found if you hit enough rocks.
 It does nothing, but you can't carry it and the boat at the same time.
 Hitting rocks with anything other than the pick-axe will damage them severely.
 The pick-axe is just lying in a room in the underground.

 The obsidian shard is glinting in the underground lake, but only if you're wearing the magic-ring or have drank mushroom tea / soup.
-You simply unpack the water, then take it.
-Can unpack even if you don't see it glimmering.
+You simply empty the water, then take it.
+Can empty even if you don't see it glimmering.

 There is a sword in the underground.
 If you have the magic-ring, you can pick up and wield the sword no problem.
 If not, picking up the sword will result in it immediately disintegrating (0 DAMAGE), unless you've drank mushroom tea / soup or talked to the crow, in which case it will go to 1 DAMAGE.
 Examining the sword reveals something about this danger.